 Barbara Blaine, SNAP President & Founder

 In 1988, Barbara Blaine founded the Survivors Network of those Abused by Priests, the nation’s oldest and largest self-help organization for victims of clergy sexual abuse.
 SNAP’s first support meetings were held in a homeless shelter that Blaine ran in south Chicago.
 Through word of mouth and small ads, SNAP grew into a national outreach, educational and advocacy organization.
-Today, SNAP has more than 12,000 members and 65 chapters in the United States, Canada and Mexico.
+Today, SNAP has more than 20,000 members in the United States, Canada and Mexico.

 Blaine was born in Toledo, Ohio, where she was repeatedly molested by a Catholic priest at the parish she attended.
 Because of the shame and trauma, several years passed before she was able to tell anyone.
 By that time, it was too late to file criminal charges.
 Church officials refused to restrict the priest’s access to children or take action against him for several more years, despite other victims coming forward.